majid-757/Social-Project/README.md

-A small project like Instagram
+# A small project like Instagram

-Made with Django
+Technologies used : Python - Django - Bootstrap

 visit : https://mrmajid.pythonanywhere.com/